ysbaddaden/syn/README.md

 ## Status

-Syn is an experimental library.
-I aim to make it correct, but I can't state that it is, especially on all architectures (e.g. AARCH64) yet.
+Syn is no longer experimental (except for timeouts), but I can't guarantee it's working perfectly.

+I aim for Syn to be safe and correct, for both strong (x86) and weak (aarch64) CPU architectures, but I didn't battle test it in harsh production environments, or in highly concurrent and parallel loads or benchmarks.

-## `Syn` namespace
+## `Syn` namespace (safe)

+Syn is separated into two layers: one safe (`Syn`) and one unsafe (`Syn::Core`).

-High level abstractions to the underlying Syn::Core structs or completely new types built on top of the Syn::Core structs.
-They're implemented as classes, and thus allocated in the HEAP and always passed by reference.
+The `Syn` namespace contains high level abstractions to the underlying `Syn::Core` structs or completely new types built on top of the `Syn::Core` structs.
+They're implemented as classes, thus allocated in the HEAP and always passed by reference.

 I.e. they're safe to use in any context.

 ### `Syn::Mutex`